 The complaints committee will consist of at least three governors with no prior involvement or knowledge of the complaint.
 Prior to the meeting, they will decide amongst themselves who will act as the Chair of the Complaints Committee.
-If there are fewer than three governors from St Luke's available, the Clerk will source any additional, independent governors through another local school or through their LA's Governor Services team, in order to make up the committee.
+If there are fewer than three governors from St Luke's available, the Clerk will source any additional, independent governors through another local school - namely St. James' CoE Junior School Forest Gate with whom there is a reciprocal agreement for these services - or if that doesn't work then through their LA's Governor Services team, in order to make up the committee.
 Alternatively, an entirely independent committee may be convened to hear the complaint at Stage 2.